alexyzha/ML-Flappy/README.md

 5. `move_pillars(d_time)` moves all pillars based on delta time
 6. `kill_birds()` kills any birds if they are off screen or if they are touching a pillar

-# Testing phase:
+# Testing Phase:

+`bot-test` is the folder containing the `makefile` for compiling the final test version. `./test` runs the final test version.
+The test parameters (`speed`, `number of birds` range = [1,3], and `seed`) can all be tweaked with in `bot-test/main.cpp`.
 The testing phase just runs a slightly modified version of the game with a slightly modified version of `Bird` (`float fitness` -> `bool alive`).
 The `evolution handler` is not used, and lines showing "bird vision" can be seen.
 From the video, this is what each line color means:

 - `Green`: current y-velocity
 - `Blue`: distance to bottom pillar